deadlysyn/archer/README.md

 analytics to a profiteering giant, but there are alternatives including [ungoogled-chromium](https://aur.archlinux.org/packages/ungoogled-chromium) and [Brave](https://aur.archlinux.org/packages/brave).
-I initially balked at Brave since it monetization aspects, but you can disable everything unsavory (for now) and the way it natively supports HTTPS redirects and ad blocking eliminate the need for some plugins.
+I initially balked at Brave due to monetization aspects, but you can disable everything unsavory (for now) and the way it natively supports HTTPS redirects and ad blocking eliminate the need for some plugins.